 Dead Pigeons and Chandeliers at Ann Street Gallery, New York, ‘Politics & Power’ exhibit.
 A series of cardboard and electronic works depicting long-term empty mansions in North London which, despite being fitted with luxury furnishings, had never been lived in.
 These paintings incorporated conductive ink and light technology.

-Shortlisted 1 in 10 for the Collide International Artist residency (3 months in Geneva with CERN at the Hadron Collider and with FACT’s technology lab in Liverpool).
+Shortlisted for the Collide International Artist residency (3 months in Geneva with CERN at the Hadron Collider and with FACT’s technology lab in Liverpool).